Who is MTI(p) for?

 The provision of training and all the elements mentioned in the job description must be met.

-- We require that total funding for MTI posts is equivalent to the pay received by a local postgraduate trainee at the equivalent level.
+- as sponsor the RCPCH requires that the total funding of MTI posts is equivalent to the pay received by a local postgraduate trainee or Trust grade doctor at the equivalent level

-- Trainees who are receiving home funding, i.e. from their government or home institution, must if necessary have their salaries topped up to the appropriate pay point on the junior doctor pay scale.
+- trainees who receive home funding, i.e. from their government or home institution, must if necessary have their funding topped up by the employer.
+This should be topped up to the appropriate pay point on the pay scale

-- The RCPCH cannot sponsor doctors through MTI(p) if they are hired on an honorary basis with home funding that does not meet the minimum standards and is not topped up as per the above.
+- the RCPCH cannot sponsor doctors if they are hired on an honorary basis with home funding that does not meet the minimum standards and is not topped up, as per the above

-- Pay arrangements must be accurate and laid out in advance on the Tier 5 Visa application form that will be supplied as part of the Trust paperwork pack.
+- pay arrangements must be accurate and laid out in advance on the Temporary Work - Government Authorised Exchange visa application form, which will be supplied to you as employer when the Trust paperwork pack is requested

-- In the event of any dispute where a candidate is found not to be paid or remunerated at the appropriate pay scale, the candidate is at liberty to resign from said placement with appropriate notice.
-Transfer to another post in agreement with RCPCH is an option on a case by case basis.
+- in the rare event of a dispute whereby an MTI trainee is found not to be paid or remunerated at the appropriate pay point, the post holder is then at liberty to resign from said placement with appropriate notice.
+Transfer to another employer in agreement with RCPCH is an option, on a case by case basis.
+The RCPCH will act as a third party to help resolve any misunderstandings or disputes wherever possible.

 Once a suitable candidate is identified, they must be provided with a conditional job offer letter and the RCPCH should be notified.